 Targeting a 9 in GCSE Biology?

-Our Biology tutors include Oxford and Cambridge graduates who know exactly what the mark scheme rewards at the top grade band.
+Our Biology tutors include Oxford and Cambridge graduates who know exactly what the top grade band rewards.

-What GCSE Biology grade 9 answers look like
+What do GCSE Biology grade 9 answers actually look like?

 Use precise biological terminology in every answer